Kongshady/LabClass_CypressAutomation/README.md

 ### Installing Cypress and Getting Started
 1. Install Cypress:
    - Open your terminal or command prompt.
-   - Navigate to the directory where your project files are located (the "cypress-automation"folder).
+   - Navigate to the directory where your project files are located (the "cypress"folder).
    - Run the following command: "npm install cypress --save-dev"
 2. Run Cypress Application
    - After Cypress is successfully installed, run the following command in your terminal: